-- (29) Convictions, beliefs or orientations of the applicant giving rise to activities which could be a basis for a well-founded fear of being persecuted or a real risk of suffering serious harm should be taken into account even if they were fully or partially concealed while in the country of origin. - (30) Where the applicant is not available during the procedure due to circumstances beyond the applicant's control, the relevant provisions of and the relevant safeguards set out in Regulation (EU) 2024/... of the European Parliament and of the Council8+, Regulation (EU) 2024/... of the European Parliament and of the Council9++ and Directive (EU) 2024/... of the European Parliament and of the Council10+++ apply. - (31) In particular, it is necessary to introduce common concepts of protection needs arising sur place, sources of harm and protection, internal protection and persecution, including the reasons for persecution.
+- (29) Convictions, beliefs or orientations of the applicant giving rise to activities which could be a basis for a well-founded fear of being persecuted or a real risk of suffering serious harm should be taken into account even if they were fully or partially concealed while in the country of origin. - (30) Where the applicant is not available during the procedure due to circumstances beyond the applicant's control, the relevant provisions of and the relevant safeguards set out in [Regulation (EU) .../...
+[Asylum and Migration Management Regulation]8+], [Regulation (EU) .../...
+[Asylum Procedures Regulation]9++] and [Directive (EU) .../...
+[Reception Conditions Directive]10+++] apply. - (31) In particular, it is necessary to introduce common concepts of protection needs arising sur place, sources of harm and protection, internal protection and persecution, including the reasons for persecution.

-8 Regulation (EU) 2024/... of the European Parliament and of the Council of ... on asylum and migration management, amending Regulations (EU) 2021/1147 and (EU) 2021/1060 and repealing Regulation (EU) No 604/2013 (OJ L, ..., ELI:...).
+Regulation (EU) .../... of the European Parliament and of the Council of ... on asylum and migration management and amending Council Directive (EC) 2003/109 and Regulation (EU) 2021/1147 (OJ L, ..., ELI:...).

-+ OJ: Please insert in the text the number of the Regulation contained in document PE-CONS 21/24 (2020/0279(COD)) and insert the number, date, title, OJ reference and ELI of that Regulation in the footnote.
++ OJ: Please insert in the text the number of the Regulation contained in document PE-CONS No/YY (2020/0279(COD)) and insert the number, date, title and OJ reference of that Regulation in the footnote.

-9 Regulation (EU) 2024/... of the European Parliament and of the Council of ... establishing a common procedure for international protection in the Union and repealing Directive 2013/32/EU (OJ L, ..., ELI: ...).
+9 Regulation (EU) .../... of the European Parliament and of the Council of ... establishing a common procedure for international protection in the Union and repealing Directive 2013/32/EU (OJ L, ..., ELI: ...).

-++ OJ: Please insert in the text the number of the Regulation contained in document PE-CONS 16/24 (2016/0224A(COD)) and insert the number, date, title, OJ reference and ELI of that Regulation in the footnote.
+++ OJ: Please insert in the text the number of the Regulation contained in document PE-CONS No/YY (2016/0224(COD)) and insert the number, date, title and OJ reference of that Regulation in the footnote.

-10 Directive (EU) 2024/... of the European Parliament and of the Council of ... laying down standards for the reception of applicants for international protection (OJ L, ..., ELI: ...).
+10 Directive (EU) .../... of the European Parliament and of the Council of ... laying down standards for the reception of applicants for international protection (recast) (OJ L, ..., ELI: ...).

-+++ OJ: Please insert in the text the number of the Directive contained in document PE-CONS 69/23 (2016/0222(COD)) and insert the number, date, title and, OJ reference and ELI of that Directive in the footnote.
+OJ: Please insert in the text the number of the Directive contained in document PE-CONS 69/23 (2016/0222(COD)) and insert the number, date, title and OJ reference of that Directive in the footnote.